 The Submission kit is not downloading, I need help!

-Sometimes it just take a while for it to download.
+Sometimes it just takes a while for it to download.
 Please make sure that it has completely downloaded before opening.
-To directly download different submission kits click the links below:
+To directly download different submission kits, click the links below:

 T-shirt Design Submission Kit CLICK HERE